- Check out the Seed offerings online or in person at Central, Glenpool, Nathan Hale, Zarrow or Suburban Acres or browse online.

 Zarrow Library 2224 W 51st St, 918-549-7683

-Seeds are also available on the Bookmobile
+Seeds are also available through Outreach

 Is seed-saving complicated?
 Not necessarily.
 The plants on the Advanced list require some tricks and planning but the Easy plants are perfect for beginners.